1982 Illinois gubernatorial election: Geographic breakdown of Cook County

 The following table gives a comparative breakdown of the results in Cook County, contrasting the votes cast in the municipal limits of Chicago with the votes cast in the remainder of Cook County ("suburban Cook County").

 Cook County saw a total of 1,723,998 votes cast, equivalent to 46.93% of all votes cast in the election.

 This table demonstrates that, while Stevenson won a 58.48% of the vote in Cook County, with a margin of 18.07% over Thompson, this was solely attributable to Stevenson's 44.75% margin over Thompson in Chicago, as Thompson actually carried the remainder of Cook County by a 21.97% margin over Stevenson.

 Geographic breakdown of Stevenson's vote

 40.23% of Stevenson's votes came from Chicago.
 15.41% of Stevenson's votes came from suburban Cook County.
 8.96% of Stevenson's votes came from the collar counties.
 35.40% of Stevenson's votes came from downstate Illinois.

 Geographic breakdown of Thompson's vote

 14.31% of Thompson's votes came from Chicago.
 24.01% of Thompson's votes came from suburban Cook County.
 18.83% of Thompson's votes came from the collar counties.
 42.84% of Thompson's votes came from downstate Illinois.

-Developments after initial vote count
+Post-election day developments

 Certification of results

 The final canvass conducted by election officials was conducted on November 22, 1982.
 The Illinois State Board of Elections certified the result on January 23, 1982.